Aashmeet/DataAnalyticsPipeline/README.md

 4. Create an S3 bucket to be used by the topic modeling job.
 5. Create a topic modeling job from Amazon Comprehend Console.
-6. Analyze topic modeling job results.
+7. Analyze topic modeling job results.
-7. Cleanup lab resources .

 Let’s dive into each of these steps in detail.